henry-doan/bill-tracker/README.md

 Users has email and password,
 User has many bills
-  Bill has, name,
+  Bill has category,
   Bill has payments
-  Payment has the  amount, paid, whenpaid, due date, status (completed, over due, pending, )
+  Payment has the amount:float, whenpaid:datetime, due date:datetime, status (completed, over due, pending, )

-  Payments has notes
+  Payments has notes, belongs to bill

   notes has title, body